sbma44/sbma44.github.io/arduino-ring-thing/index.md

 # Arduino thingy
 I promised some microcontroller bits and bobs at the next legal offsite.
 Alas, I'm sitting this one out.
 But I thought I'd try to deliver the gadgetry anyway.

-This little device is actually a (very) minor piece of Mapbox history: back in the garage days our growing numbers meant that leadership developed an increasingly bad habit of seizing our very limited conference rooms for ad-hoc calls when other people had booked them.
+The device with the circular LED display and the `dc_large_conf` label on its back is actually a (very) minor piece of Mapbox history: back in the garage days our growing numbers meant that some folks developed an increasingly bad habit of seizing our very limited conference rooms for ad-hoc calls when other people had booked them.
 In a fit of passive aggressive inspiration, I built these little ring light LED status indicators to dissuade people from doing this right before a meeting was scheduled to start.

 One of these sat atop each room's doorway and would read the room's shared calendar and provide a status indication showing whether it was free for use or had something coming up--and include some clues about how bump-able the meeting might be.
 [It is all more or less documented in this repo](https://github.com/mapbox/conference-room-sign).